Antisocial Contract: The Argument

 If binding institutions prevent exclusivist groups from winning, then exclusivist groups have selective pressure to undermine those institutions.
 Brexit, nationalist attacks on the EU, populist attacks on international organizations, MAGA hostility to “globalism”: these are micro-level actors correctly perceiving that macro-level institutions constrain their competitive advantage.

-The groups that would win without the referee have every incentive to eliminate the referee.
+Groups that would win without the referee have every incentive to eliminate the referee.

 The tipping point